Overview

 To report on team call performance:

-• Scroll to the rep performance widget to identify which reps make the most effective calls, then listen to call recordings.
-Find areas for coaching reps, and share great calls with the team to amplify everyone’s game.
+- The rep performance widget identifies which reps make the most effective calls.
+Pair these results with call recordings to find areas for coaching and growth, and to share great calls with the team to amplify everyone's game.

-• For a more strategic approach, scroll to the most engaged contacts widget to identify which types of prospects engage best with your team's calls.
-Then, adjust your outbound strategy to prioritize those types of contacts.
+- The most engaged contacts widget identifies which types of prospects engage best with your team's calls.
+Adjust your outbound strategy to prioritize those types of contacts.

-• Use data across widgets to A/B test the team.
+- Use data across widgets to A/B test the team.
 Provide one call script to half the team and another one to the other half.
-Then, review the data to determine which script performs better.
+Review the results to determine which script performs better.